RealistAI/github_best_practices/best_practices.md

 ### Why you use it

-You would use it because it is in the GitHub best practices to delete a branch after the tasked being done on it is complete.<br>
+You would use it because it is in the GitHub best practices to delete a branch after the tasked being done on it is complete.<br><br>

 ## git add <file_to_add>
 ### What it does